bingttian/learngit/readme.txt

-﻿试试 test
+Git is a distributed version control system.
-git is free software
+Git is free software distributed under the GPL.